SchoolOfCode/bc17-w5d5-learning-audit-ehm5678/README.md

 - Revising JS functions with notes and doing some practice exercises ✅

-- a function is defined with the function keyword, followed by a name, followed by parentheses ().
+A function is defined with the function keyword, followed by a name, followed by parentheses ().
-- // eg  Define a function called multiplyFive which accepts a number and returns that number multiplied by 5.
+Eg  Define a function called multiplyFive which accepts a number and returns that number multiplied by 5.

 function multiplyFive(number) {
   return number * 5;